supervisely-ecosystem/object-tags-redactor/README.md

 # How to Run

+0. Add object tags to the project

-0. Go to the list of projects in your Workspace
+1. Go to the list of projects in your Workspace

-1. Open the context menu of a project / dataset and run the app
+2. Open the context menu of a project / dataset and run the app

 <img src="https://user-images.githubusercontent.com/115161827/211083873-9881fd4d-dbfc-44bb-8e36-d65fc75df897.gif">

-2. Select image and object, modify objects tags and save tags
+3. Select image and object, modify objects tags and save tags

-3. Stop the application in the workspace tasks
+4. Stop the application in the workspace tasks

 ## Screenshot